rrcobb/blog/src/pages/posts/2019-09-07-identifying-student-misconceptions-of-programming-2010.md

 In March, The Association for Computing Machinery (ACM) Special Interest Group on Computer Science Education (SIGCSE) [recognized ten symposium papers](https://www.eurekalert.org/pub_releases/2019-03/afcm-ttc022719.php) as the best, most interesting and influential papers in its 50 year history.

-This 2010 paper from Kaczmarczyk, East, Petrick, and Herman comes in at number one on their list.
-[Identifying Student Misconceptions of Programming](/identifying-student-misconceptions-of-programming-2010.pdf) focuses on the particular confusions that students have about a set of concepts in CS1.
+This 2010 paper from Kaczmarczyk, East, Petrick, and Herman comes in at number one.
+[Identifying Student Misconceptions of Programming](/identifying-student-misconceptions-of-programming-2010.pdf) focuses on the particular confusions that students have about concepts in CS1.

 Getting into the weeds of what students don't understand is a project close to my heart, and the authors pursue a promising direction - the development of a _Concept Inventory_.
-Concept Inventories are used effectively in some Physics classrooms as a diagnostic pre-test.
-By identifying the particular misconceptions students have about some theory, teachers can take direct steps to remedy those misconceptions.
-The Concept Inventory development involves finding out what students tend to misunderstand, so that you can develop a good pre-test tool.
+Concept Inventories are [used in Physics classrooms](https://aapt.scitation.org/doi/10.1119/1.2343497) as a diagnostic pre-test.
+By identifying the particular misconceptions students have, teachers can take direct steps to remedy those misconceptions.
+Concept Inventory development involves finding out what students tend to misunderstand, so that you can develop a good pre-test tool.

 - to folks with experience, misconceptions appear baffling
 - https://en.wikipedia.org/wiki/Curse_of_knowledge